Multinomial method for option pricing under Variance Gamma: Numerical results

 \subsection{American options}

-In this section we present the numerical results for American put options and compare them with the prices obtained with the Black-Scholes model.
+In this section we present the numerical results obtained with the multinomial method algorithm for American put options, and compare them with the PIDE method (see fig. \ref{AmVG}).
+The PIDE (\ref{VG_JD}) is modified in order to take in account the early exercise feature:

-In Table (\ref{Option_values3}), we present some results for European and American put options using the Black Scholes and the Variance Gamma models.
-We choose the parameters and the values of strike and spot price in order to compare with other computations in the literature.
-The reader may compare our results with those obtained in \cite{LoSc01}.

-Even if we compare results obtained with two different processes, the comparison makes sense as long as the processes have the same mean and variance.
-At first order approximation, we can ignore the term in $\theta^2$ appearing in the formula for $c_2$.
-Therefore $c_2 = t (\sigma^2 + \theta^2 \kappa) \approx t \sigma^2$.
+To solve this equation we use the same settings used for the Eq. (\ref{VG_JD}): an implicit-explicit finite difference scheme, with 14000 space steps and 7000 time steps.
+The algorithm takes about 33 minutes to run.

+The numerical values of the prices obtained with the multinomial and PIDE methods are collected in Tab. \ref{Option_values3}.
+The run times for the multinomial algorithm are shown in the convergence table \ref{Convergence}.

+In Table \ref{Option_values3}, we consider also European and American put option prices calculated with the Black-Scholes (BS) models.
+The BS volatility is chosen equal to the VG volatility $ \sigma^{BS} = (\sigma^2 + \theta^2 \kappa)$.
+As expected, the deep OTM (out of the money) prices computed under VG are higher than the corresponding prices computed under BS.
+This is a consequence of the shape of the VG density function (\ref{pdf_VG}), which has \emph{heavier tails} than the normal distribution.
+This means that the probability of a deep OTM option to return in the money, is higher if calculated with the VG model than BS, and therefore we get higher option prices.

 The Black-Scholes prices are computed using a binomial algorithm.
-Of course the same values can be obtained with the multinomial algorithm in the limit of $\theta,\kappa \to 0$.
+For European options the prices converge to the BS closed formula prices.
+The same values can be obtained using the multinomial algorithm for the VG process and setting $\theta = \kappa = 0$ and $\sigma = \sigma^{BS}$.
 Recall that under the Black-Scholes model, the log-returns follow a Brownian motion.
-Looking at the definition of the VG process (\ref{VG_process}), it is easy to see that when the drift $\theta$ and the variance of the Gamma subordinator $\kappa$ are zero, the process turns out to be a Brownian motion:
+Looking at the definition of the VG process (\ref{VG_process}), it is evident that when $\theta$ and $\kappa$ are zero, the process becomes a Brownian motion:

-As a conseguence, the price process (\ref{S_pprocess}) converges to the Geometric Brownian Motion:
+As a consequence, the price process (\ref{S_pprocess}) converges to the Geometric Brownian Motion:

 where: